openjump-gis/openjump-migration-doc/MIGRATION.md

 git svn create-ignore
 ```

-**Important note:** the first conversion attempt was based on the use of the *ra_serf* repository access module provided by Subversion.
-This module is used for accessing a repository via WebDAV protocol using serf, and can handle both `http` and `https` schemes.
+**Important note:** the first conversion attempt was based on the use of the `ra_serf` repository access module provided by Subversion.
+This module is used for accessing a repository via `WebDAV` protocol using `serf`, and can handle both `http` and `https` schemes.
 So the conversion used this bash command:

 ```sh
 svn2git https://svn.code.sf.net/p/jump-pilot/code/core --revision 859:6242 --authors authors.txt